-Virgin bought out Scaled Composites in 2012 to obtain full ownership of The Spaceship Company.
+Virgin Galactic bought out Scaled Composites in 2012 to obtain full ownership of The Spaceship Company.

 "The completion of the acquisition comes as Virgin Galactic and Scaled begin to plan the handover of the [SpaceShipTwo] development program to Virgin Galactic," Virgin representatives stated at the time.
 "Scaled [is] fully committed to the final portion of the [WhiteKnightTwo] and [SpaceShipTwo] test flight programs prior to Virgin Galactic commencing commercial operations."

 A typical flight profile

-When it begins commercial flights, Enterprise will carry six passengers.
+When it begins commercial flights, SpaceShipTwo will carry six passengers.
 The spaceship will fly to 50,000 feet in altitude underneath WhiteKnightTwo, then separate for the trip into space.
 SpaceShipTwo will fire its engines for about 70 seconds, then shut off for the final coast to 62 miles (100 kilometers.)

 The passengers will feel weightless for about five minutes, Virgin Galactic representatives say, with room "to allow for an out-of-seat zero-gravity experience as well as plenty of large windows for the amazing views back to Earth."

-Next, Enterprise will turn back to Earth.
+Next, SpaceShipTwo will turn back to Earth.
 It will "feather" its rudders, turning them up to 90 degrees to increase the drag and control the yaw of the spacecraft.
 This will allow better control as the vehicle travels through the atmosphere.

 "The feather configuration is also highly stable, effectively giving the pilot a hands-free re-entry capability, something that has not been possible on spacecraft before, without resorting to computer controlled fly-by-wire systems," Virgin representatives stated.

-At 70,000 feet (21,336 m), Enterprise will have enough air around it to move the rudders back to a configuration that allows for gliding.
+At 70,000 feet (21,336 m), the spaceship will have enough air around it to move the rudders back to a configuration that allows for gliding.
 It will then land back on Earth on a normal runway.

-Virgin hopes to commence flights in earnest around 2015; the test-flight tragedy will push that timeline back, however.
+Branson has said he hopes to commence commercial flights in earnest around 2015; the test-flight tragedy will push that timeline back, however.
 Branson aims to be onboard when SpaceShipTwo is ready to go; the billionaire, an amateur adventurer who is famous for his publicity stunts, has been interested in space since at least the Apollo era.